Timmy-124/Data-Analysis-Portfolio/README.md

 3. Regular Analysis: Conduct periodic reviews and updates of customer segments to ensure marketing strategies remain effective and relevant
   ## Customer Churn Analysis
    ### Case Study: Customer Churn Analysis for "Good Bank" Bank
   "Good Bank", a fictional bank, who has operations in just France, Germany and Spain is experiencing higher customer churn rates and aims to understand the underlying reasons.
-The bank's marketing and customer service teams have requested an analysis to identify which customers are most likely to churn and the factors contributing to this churn.
+The bank's marketing and customer success teams have requested an analysis to identify which customers are most likely to churn and the factors contributing to this churn.
 This analysis aims to understand customer behavior, segment at-risk customers, and recommend actionable insights to improve retention.
   ### Business Objectives
  The primary objective of this analysis are:
 1. Understanding the key drivers of churn